phillipweinstock/NfWebCrypto/README.md

 How to Build
 ------------
-The following has been verified on Ubunutu 12.04. cmake 2.8 or later is required.
+The following has been verified on Ubuntu 12.04. cmake 2.8 or later is required.

 NOTE: The SYSTEM key mentioned above depends in part on a secret build-time key SECRET\_SYSTEM\_KEY that for example purposes is hard-coded in linux_common.cmake.